zhangrengang/evolution_example/README.md

 # to infer concatenation‐based species tree
 iqtree2 -s sog.sc.cds.mm0.2.concat.aln -T 60 -B 1000 -mset GTR -o Vitis_vinifera
 ```
-Note: although we set a unified cutoff (0.6) in the pipeline, users should manually check the resulted dot plots for confirmation, and the extremely complex cases showing unexpected patterns need to be investigated on a case-by-case basis.
+Note: although we set a unified cutoff (0.6) in the pipeline, users should manually check the resulted dot plots for confirmation,
+and some extremely complex cases showing unexpected patterns need to be investigated on a case-by-case basis.